hbirchtree/jason/MANUAL.md

      + display.title: used in the GUI to display what is going on.
      + *.exec: the program to run, may be of any kind of system. (its launch-prefix is determined from the prefix of the variable name.)
      + workdir: where to run the program.

+ *   Execution spec:
+     + Is used for preruns and postruns, the global executable commandline, actions and substituted subsystems.
+All options are available to these and work the exact same way for each of these.
+     + Jason has a spec for every execution being performed, except for the "select" subsystem, it is as so:
+        - bool lazy-exit-status : ignore exit status of program
+        - bool detachable-process : wait for user to declare the program closed
+        - private.process-environment : object with keys and values presenting a QProcessEnvironment
+        - desktop.icon : the icon displayed when the program runs, currently not implemented
+        - desktop.title : the title displayed when the item is activated or executed
+        - *.exec : the config prefix determines whether this is to be run or not, and determines what is prefixed to the command before running.

 ## Variable substitution
  * Variables occur in the format %VARIABLE% and are substituted by the function resolveVariable(QString).
 The list of variables can be substituted internally by running resolveVariables(), which will loop through and resolve variables, making them pure strings.
 (None of this matters to the end-user, though.)